Alina Harnasko: 2022

-In 2022, Alina started the season at Grand Prix Tartu, in Estonia.
-She won gold medal in All-around, Hoop, Ball and Ribbon, and silver in Clubs final.
+In 2022, Harnasko started the season at Grand Prix Tartu, in Estonia.
+She won the gold medal in the all-around and the hoop, ball and ribbon finals, in addition to silver in the clubs final.

-On 7 March, FIG eliminated all Russian and Belarusian athletes from competing until further notice.
+On 7 March, the International Gymnastics Federation (FIG) banned all Russian and Belarusian athletes from competing until further notice due to the Russian invasion of Ukraine.